-Farmers, extension agents trained to use NISSAGRO mobile app on farms
+Farmers, extension agents trained to use NISSAGRO mobile App on farms

 “But with this NISSAGRO mobile App, it makes it easy for an extension agent to link up with the farmers on the App so that their challenges on the field can be relayed back to the extension agent without necessarily visiting the farmer on the field.

-Professor Osunde further stated that the App provides a visual process where even a photograph of the soil or crop can be taken and uploaded on the App.
+Professor Osunde further stated that the App provides a visual process where even the photograph of the soil soil or crop can be taken and uploaded on the App.

-“The types of fertiliser to apply for each locality in Nigeria are embedded in the App because the GPS location is captured for whichever area the farmer finds himself.
+“The types of fertiliser to apply for each locality in Nigeria is embedded in the App because the GPS location is captured for whichever area the farmer finds himself.

 “This is part of the primary mandate of the NISS.
-The Institute primarily regulates the profession of soil science in Nigeria and also promotes the services of soil scientists in trying the aid the management of soil resources of the country and thereby improving food production.
+The Institute is primarily regulate the profession of soil science in Nigeria and also to promote the services of soil scientists in trying trying the aid the management of soil resources of the country and thereby improving food production.

+“The training is being organised in the form of train the trainer, what the Institute has done is train extension workers and farmers.
+In August 2022, we conducted this training in the six Geopolitical zones and we invited 28 participants (two extension agents and two farmers from each zone).

+“These trainees are required to go back to the domain and have a group of extension agents they would be able to capture and same with the farmers”, he added.

 ALSO READ FROM NIGERIAN TRIBUNE